+86-159 9860 6917

 - Environmentally Friendly: Recyclable, which helps reduce its environmental footprint compared to non-recyclable materials.

 Woven polyethylene fabric is a versatile and robust material that finds use across various industries due to its strength, water resistance, and affordability.
 Its durability makes it an excellent choice for applications that require protection against environmental elements.
-Variants like laminated, UV-treated, and fire-retardant fabrics further expand its utility, making it adaptable to different needs.
+Variants like laminated, UV-treated, and fire-retardant fabrics further expand their utility, making them adaptable to different needs.

 What fabric is polyethylene?